Military

 Supporting your career

-The Carlson School’s Graduate Business Career Center has extensive experience working with students like you and have helped them forge successful career paths in the business sector.
+Minnesota Carlson strives to be one of the best graduate schools for veterans ready to advance their careers.
+Our Graduate Business Career Center has extensive experience working with students on forging successful career paths in the business sector.

-We understand the unique challenges you face and singular strengths you bring.
-So we offer tailored career programming, workshops, and one-on-one coaching to help you effectively translate your skills for a successful civilian career.
-You’ll be supported every step of the way during your program and for a lifetime after you graduate.
+We understand your unique challenges and the singular strengths you will bring to Carlson.
+So, we offer tailored career programming, workshops, and one-on-one coaching to help you translate your skills for a successful civilian career.
+You’ll be supported every step of the way during your program and for your lifetime after you graduate.

 Career services include:

-- Individualized coaching with staff with experience guiding vets’ career exploration and preparation
+- Individualized coaching with staff experienced in guiding veterans’ career exploration and preparation

 - Networking with organizations like MBA Veterans and Eagle Group of MN and alumni in the Twin Cities and nationwide

-- Workshop, self-assessments, and jobs search tools and resources to help you build strong application materials
+- Workshops, self-assessments, and job search tools and resources to help you build strong application materials

-- Connection to local, national, and global companies with experience hiring vets
+- Connections to local, national, and global companies with experience hiring veterans

 Life in the Twin Cities

-With the Minneapolis-Saint Paul Join Air Reserve Station nearby, the Twin Cities and nearby counties have veteran services that can help you access support beyond the Carlson School and University of Minnesota campus.
+With the Minneapolis-Saint Paul Join Air Reserve Station nearby, the Twin Cities and nearby counties have veteran services that can help you access support beyond Minnesota Carlson and University of Minnesota campus.

 Veteran Services Resources